NOC-MSM/SEAsia/docs/source/LBay_180m.rst

 Build TOOLS
 ===========

-To generate bathymetry, initial conditions and grid information we first need to compile some of the NEMO TOOLS.
-NB for some reason GRIDGEN doesn’t like INTEL
+To generate domain coords and rebuild tools we first need to compile some of the NEMO TOOLS.

 .. note: These are compiled with XIOS2.
 However DOMAINcfg has to be compiled with XIOS1.
 There is a README in the $TDIR/DOMAINcfg on what to do.

-As a first cut at this domain we will only force with tides.
-So much of these tools are needed.
-See other recipes for extra tools.

 First build DOMAINcfg (which is relatively new and in NEMOv4).
 Use my XIOS1 file (see userid and path in variable ``%XIOS_HOME``).
 Copy from ARCH *store*::